aspose-ocr/Aspose.OCR-Products/ocr/en/nodejs-cpp/_index.md

 <p>A scanned image or photograph of a text document may contain a large number of blocks of various content - text paragraphs, tables, illustrations, formulas, and the like.
 Detecting, ordering, and classifying areas of interest on a page is the cornerstone of successful and accurate OCR.</p>

-<p>Aspose.OCR offers a number of document areas detection algorithms, allowing you to choose the one that works best for your specific content: from street photos to books and contracts.</p>
+<p>Aspose.OCR for Node.js via C++ offers a number of document areas detection algorithms, allowing you to choose the one that works best for your specific content: from street photos to books and contracts.</p>

 </div>